 UNN traditionally hosted speakers on a variety of topics of local interest, engaged in city issues and held social events.
 In 2000, Upper Noe Neighbors elected officers.
 Vicki Rosen, our president until she passed away in June 2015, was a participant at the first UNN meeting and remained active in the organization from that point on.

 UNN strives to bring visibility to the southern part of Noe Valley.
 The growth of restaurants and stores along Church Street south of Cesar Chavez has added to the area’s vitality.
 We have upscale restaurants like Noeteca and La Ciccia, casual cafes over at Martha & Bros.
-Coffee and Toast Eatery and grocery stores such as Church Produce and Drewes Bros.
-Meats.
+Coffee and Toast Eatery and grocery stores such as Church Produce and Barons Quality Meats & Seafood (at the former location of Drewes Bros.
+Meats).
 We also have interior design, fashion and a host of other vibrant businesses.

 Upper Noe also has a popular, recently refurbished recreation center, complete with an indoor basketball gym, tennis courts, a ballfield, a playground and indoor activities.
 For more information like hours and classes, please visit Friends of Noe Valley Recreation Center.